carine-h/carine-h.github.io/posts/blog_3.md

 ![](../images/5_week_regression.png)

+Here we see that incumbency and polled approval (from five and under weeks out) are positively correlated with the acutal popular vote.

 ## The Moral of the Story
+Overall, it looks like Gelman and King are right: the closer we get to election day, the better American voters can gage their election-day decision.
+Therefore, I conclude the following:
+- well-conducted polls should become more predictive as election day looms

 The moral of the story is, don't get worked up about polls early on.
 In fact, maybe don't pay attention to them at all...maybe not until October, that is!